fission/fission-kafka-sample/README.md

 ### Prerequisite

 - A Kubernetes cluster with latest version of Fission
+- Fission installation should have Kafka MQT installed with address of Kafka brokers.
 - Docker and Fission-CLI on local machine

 ### Setup Kafka